sktedro/flappy_bird_ai/README.md

   ./main

-The input data should be in ./data/ folder and under the name "weightsXXX_input", while XXX is the batch number (for which batch the inputs are intended).
+The input data should be in ./data/ folder and under the name "weightsXXX_i", while XXX is the batch number (for which batch the inputs are intended).
 The data should be in floats (0.0 to 1.0) and separated by ;
 Each line consists of (actually) 5 weights: ai_birdSpeed, ai_birdHeight, ai_canvasHeight, ai_distanceToBar and ai_barHeight

-Outputs from the batch will be in the same folder and under the name "weightsXXX_output".
+Outputs from the batch will be in the same folder and under the name "weightsXXX_o".
 Only successful outputs will be written here (for the first batch, the ones that cross the first barrier) and each line will be: score, ai_birdSpeed, ai_birdHeight, ai_canvasHeight, ai_distanceToBar and ai_barHeight while "score" is the score that the AI achieved with those weights.